 • Get an exclusive preview of upcoming features, like custom Rovo skills.

-Adarsh Sridhara (Atlassian)
+Adam Moore (Atlassian), Adarsh Sridhara (Atlassian)

 AI is transforming how teams work and Atlassian’s developer platform is evolving with it.
 In this session, we’ll explore how Forge is becoming the foundation for building, integrating, and extending AI-powered experiences across the Atlassian platform.